truenas/middleware/docs/userguide/truenas_storage.rst

 Replacing a Failed Drive
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using any form of redundant RAID, you should replace a failed drive as soon as possible to repair the degraded state of the RAID.
-Depending upon
+You should replace a failed drive as soon as possible to repair the degraded state of the RAID.
-the capability of your hardware, you may or may not need to reboot in order to replace the failed drive.
-AHCI capable hardware does not require a reboot.

 .. note:: a stripe (RAID0) does not provide redundancy.
 If you lose a disk in a stripe, you will need to recreate the volume and restore the data from backup.